Charlie Christian: National fame

-By February 1940, Christian dominated the jazz and swing guitar polls and was elected to the Metronome All Stars.
-In the spring of 1940, Goodman laid off most of his band, but he retained Christian, and in the fall of that year Goodman led a sextet with Christian, Count Basie, longtime Duke Ellington trumpeter Cootie Williams, former Artie Shaw tenor saxophonist Georgie Auld and later drummer Dave Tough.
-This all-star band dominated the jazz polls in 1941, including another election to the Metronome All Stars for Christian.
+By February 1940, Christian dominated the jazz and swing guitar polls and was elected to the Metronome All-Stars.
+In the spring of 1940, Goodman laid off most of his band but retained Christian, and in the fall of that year Goodman led a sextet with Christian, Count Basie, longtime Duke Ellington trumpeter Cootie Williams, former Artie Shaw tenor saxophonist Georgie Auld, and later drummer Dave Tough.
+This all-star band dominated the jazz polls in 1941, including another election to the Metronome All-Stars for Christian.

 His work on the Goodman sextet sides "Soft Winds", "Till Tom Special", and "A Smo-o-o-oth One" show his use of few well-placed melodic notes.
-His work on the Sextet's recordings of the ballads "Stardust", "Memories of You", "Poor Butterfly", "I Surrender Dear" and "On the Alamo" and his work on "Profoundly Blue" with the Edmond Hall Celeste Quartet (1941) show hints of what was later called cool jazz.
+His work on the Sextet's recordings of the ballads "Stardust", "Memories of You", "Poor Butterfly", "I Surrender Dear", and "On the Alamo" and his work on "Profoundly Blue" with the Edmond Hall Celeste Quartet (1941) show hints of what was later called cool jazz.
 Although credited for very few, Christian composed many of the original tunes recorded by the Benny Goodman Sextet.